k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.3.md

 Both TDM layers — the backend and frontend — are included in the TDM library starting from version 7.6.

-Download the TDM Library export files from the link you  can obtain from your K2view representative.
+Download the TDM Library export files from the links provided by your K2view representative.
 <ul>
     <li><a href="https://k2view.sharepoint.com/:f:/r/sites/KS/Releases/K2V%20Product%20Documents/TDM/v9.x/V9.3?csf=1&web=1&e=jANmIa">Download Links for K2view Representatives</a></li>
 </ul>